GUI: Web Interface for Network Exploration

 # Open browser to http://localhost:8080

-# Install with GUI extras
+# Install from PyPI with GUI extras

 pip install py3plex[gui]

-# Or install from source
+# Or develop against source

 git clone https://github.com/SkBlaz/py3plex.git